privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 message ScoreAdsRequest {
   // Unencrypted request.
   message ScoreAdsRawRequest {
-    // Note: The code runtime engine can accept JavaScript, WASM code or
-    // both.
-    // Seller owned JavaScript for auction.
-The JavaScript may include
-    // embedded WASM.
-    bytes js_code = 1;

-    // Optional; seller owned WASM code for auction.
-    // Note: The WASM should be initialized in the JavaScript and local file
-    // access is prohibited with the Sandbox where adtech proprietary code would
-    // execute.
-    bytes wasm_code = 2;

-    // Version Id associated with the code. int64 code_version_id = 3;

     /**************** Inputs to JavaScript auction code module ****************/

     // Ad with bid.